The Science Operations Centre

 Security

 Security patrols attend the site at night and on weekends and holidays at random times.
 If they encounter individuals in the buildings after hours they will ask to see the person's CSIRO identification badge or visitors pass.
 Weekend and night-time users should record their presence in the building on the white board near room 23.
 If SOC users have any concerns about security, the numbers to call at any hour of the day or night are posted by all phones in the SOC.
-If you haven't already, please complete the Marsfield Online Safety Induction to learn more about your safety.
+Visitors should have already completed an online safety induction when they booked their visit, using the ATNF Booking & Induction System.
 Included in the induction is a link to the Working Alone Authorisation Form: all observers using the SOC after hours or over the weekend should complete this form and hand it to the Duty Astronomer, SOC Support Astronomer, or a member of the Visitor Services group.

 Card-readers have been installed at either end of the "SOC corridor" with a staff or visitors card required to access this section of the building after hours.